sdiehl/prism/docs/src/compiler.md

 Two test gates hold the implementation to its claims.
 The parity harness (`tests/parity.rs`) is differential testing with the interpreter as the reference: it runs every example on the interpreter and each native backend and asserts byte-identical output, and with `PRISM_CHECK_LEAKS` set, zero leaked cells.

 The performance gate (`tests/perf_gate.rs`) asserts that the optimizations actually fire, so a regression that leaves output unchanged is still caught.
 With `PRISM_EFFOP_STATS` set, it requires zero free-monad cells allocated on the fusion corpus (the stream and multi-handler programs such as `streams.pr`), confirming that the evidence and state paths of [Section 9](#9-effect-lowering) reify nothing.
 It also pins local monadification: a program that pairs an escaping effectful closure with an unrelated fused pipeline must allocate no more cells than the escape alone, so the pipeline stays fused despite the escape.
 With `PRISM_REUSE_STATS` set, it requires in-place reuse to fire on the reuse corpus (`list.pr`), confirming the reuse pass of [Section 10](#10-reference-counting-and-fbip-reuse) rewrites drops into in-place updates.

+### 13.1 The Lean Model

+Beyond the differential gates, the core calculus is mechanized in Lean 4 (the `models/` directory, built with `lake`). `Prism.lean` defines the syntax and a substitution-based small-step relation `Step` with its determinism theorem (`Step.deterministic`). `CEK.lean` then defines the abstract machine the compiler actually runs ([Section 11.1](#111-the-interpreter)): an environment machine with a continuation stack, `Rv` runtime values carrying closures and thunks, curried application, and the deep, mask-aware handler capture that makes `resume` multishot.
+The machine is a total, executable `step` function, so it is deterministic by construction and runnable.

+The model's central theorem connects the two.
+A big-step natural semantics specifies what a program evaluates to, and `bigstep_runs` proves the machine implements it (a forward simulation under any continuation stack), so the abstract machine is a faithful realization of the specification rather than an independent artifact. `Meta.lean` adds the supporting metatheory: a unique-normal-form corollary, substitution lemmas, and a progress trichotomy (every computation is a value, takes a step, or is an explicit `Stuck` error, with `stuckNoStep` confirming the classification is a genuine partition). `Dynamics.lean` covers the effect machinery, proving the machine reaches a handler exactly when one is in scope (`effect_progress`) and is stuck on an unhandled operation otherwise (`effect_unhandled`).
+Every theorem is `sorry`-free; the proofs depend only on `propext`/`Quot.sound`, with `Classical.choice` added only where the model evaluates IEEE floats (whose arithmetic Lean defines non-constructively).

+### 13.2 The Model as a Differential Oracle

+The Lean machine is run as a third oracle alongside the interpreter and native backends. `prism dump core-json <file>` serializes the elaborated core to a JSON tree (`src/core/json.rs`), which `models/Json.lean` decodes back into the Lean syntax, and the `oracle` executable (`models/Oracle.lean`) runs the verified machine on it and prints the result, rendering floats through a port of the runtime's `fmt_g` so output is byte-identical. `models/diff_against_rust.sh` pipes each fixture through `prism dump core-json | oracle` and compares against `prism run`, so the verified model is checked against the interpreter on the compiler's actual core, not a hand-transcription. `models/Certificates.lean` records the same agreements as kernel-checked `rfl` theorems for the curated set.
+The grammar in [the specification](spec.md) is itself single-sourced from `models/grammar.ebnf`.

 ## 14. The Interactive Shell